-□ Students must register if they wish to participate in the graduation ceremony.
-College of Marine Science students participate in the Tampa Ceremony (not St. Pete), below is a link to Tampa campus registration and ceremony information: http://usfweb2.usf.edu/commencement/check-list.asp.
+Students must register if they wish to participate in the graduation ceremony.
+College of Marine Science students participate in the Tampa Ceremony (not St. Pete), below is a link to Tampa campus registration and ceremony information. http://usfuch2.usf.adu/commoncoment/chack_list_asp nttp://ustweb2.ust.edu/commencement/cneck-iist.asp.

-DOCTORAL DEGREE REQUIREMENTS AND PROCESS Timeline and Checklist
+DOCTORAL DEGREE REQUIREMENTS AND PROCESS

+Timeline and Checklist